llvm/clangd-www/design/threads.md

 As this doesn't reuse the AST, it can run on a separate thread rather than the ASTWorker.
 It does use the preamble, but we don't wait for it to be up-to-date.
-Since completion is extremely, it just uses whichever is immediately available.
+Since completion is extremely time sensitive, it just uses whichever is immediately available.